jacobobryant/platypub/README.md

 Stage 5: Theme development can be done from within Platypub.
 Platypub becomes good at sucking people into Clojure/programming in general.

+## Deployment

+You don't need to deploy Platypub to use it.
+You can run it locally, since any sites you create will be hosted externally on Netlify anyway.
+However if you'd like to deploy it for convenience, uncomment the `:com.platypub/allowed-users` and `:com.platypub/enable-email-sigin` config keys first.

+See [the Biff docs](https://biffweb.com/docs/#production) for deployment instructions.

 ## Commands

 ### `./task dev`